Updated May 24, 2023

 From there, select the desired page and click the “Show More” icon (the three dots within the circle, next to the page's name).
 Select SEO Basics from the menu and, under the section that says “What’s the page’s meta description?,” add your description.

-Wix allows you to customize SEO settings for a particular type of page all at once, rather than editing every individual page.
-This comes in handy when you have dozens (or hundreds) of pages that you need to optimize.
+Wix SEO tools allow you to customize SEO settings for a particular type of page all at once, rather than editing every individual page.
+This comes in handy when you have dozens (or hundreds) of blogs, product pages, or other content that you need to optimize.

 For example, you can create a template for all your product pages and the meta description will generate according to the specific product that is being viewed.